Learn more about our Advertising Disclosure

 • Des Moines is considered to be safer than New Haven with a safety index of 57.8 vs New Haven’s 41.8.

-Other things to consider for your New Haven vs. Des Moines move
+Other things to consider for your New Haven to Des Moines move

-• State regulator: To confirm a moving company's license in Iowa, visit the state's public utilities commission.
+• State regulator: You can check the status of a Iowa moving license through the state’s public utilities commission.

 • Change of address: We recommend submitting your USPS change of address form at least one week before your move to ensure your mail gets forwarded to Des Moines without delay.
 You can select your official move date when completing the form.
 Start the process here.

-• Moving company insurance: Every state sets its own rules for what insurance moving companies need to maintain.
+• Moving company insurance: State laws differ on mover insurance.
 Choose cost-free Released Value Protection from movers for basic coverage at 60 cents per pound.

 Where to live in Des Moines